investindex/Index/README.md

 &nbsp;

-We will eventually explore potential portfolios of stock ETFs and mutual funds, but first we should consider how to navigate risk.
-And because most people cannot keep all their money in stocks, we’ll cover how to grow a portion of your assets with bonds, which carry a spectrum of lower risk (and lower return) than the stock market can provide.
+We will eventually explore potential portfolios of stock funds, but first we should consider how to navigate risk.
+And because most people cannot keep all their money in stocks, we’ll cover how to grow a portion of your assets with bonds, which carry a spectrum of risk that the stock market cannot provide.

 &nbsp;